 PostgreSQL List Schemas: Various Ways to Show All Schemas

-In PostgreSQL, a schema serves as a logical container, grouping related database objects together within a designated namespace: tables, views, functions, you name it.
-By default, every PostgreSQL database contains a schema named public, but you can create as many of those as you wish for better object organization.
-The role of schemas in PostgreSQL database architecture is quite versatile as they significantly improve numerous aspects of your day-to-day work:
+In PostgreSQL, a schema serves as a logical container, grouping related database objects together within a designated namespace: tables, views, and functions.
+By default, a PostgreSQL database contains a schema named public, but you can create as many of those as you wish for better object organization.
+The role of schemas in PostgreSQL database architecture is quite versatile as they significantly improve numerous aspects of your day-to-day work, including:

 Why show the PostgreSQL schemas list?